sav-che/TL-2/Authors/Scharlok, (Carl) Julius (Adolf) {std. Scharlok}.md

-> [!cite] BHL link: this entry starts at [page 117](https://www.biodiversitylibrary.org/item/104077#page/131/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 117](https://www.biodiversitylibrary.org/page/33333256) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Scharlok, \[Carl\] Julius \[Adolf\] (1809-1899), German (Prussian/Pommeranian) botanist and pharmacist; trained as a pharmacist in the Treptow pharmacy "Zum Schwarzen Adler" 1824-1830; in Frankfurt a.O.
 1830-1831; at Vietz near Landsberg a.W.
 1831-1832; at Berlin University 1833-1834; state examination in pharmacy 1834; assistant pharmacist with A.F.T.
-Lucae in Berlin 1834-1836; owner of the Löwen-Apotheke at Graudenz from 1837-1865; active also as a voluntary teacher and journalist in addition to his dedication to the flora of Western Prussia. (*Scharlok*).
+Lucae in Berlin 1834-1836; owner of the Löwen-Apotheke at Graudenz from 1837-1865; active also as a voluntary teacher and journalist in addition to his dedication to the flora of Western Prussia.
+**Abbreviated name**: *Scharlok*

 #### Herbarium and types